-By the Council setting out and displaying publicly their licensing processing time, the Council considers this will instill confidence in local landlords and help to keep them informed about the process
+By the Council setting out and displaying publicly their licensing processing time, the Council considers this will instil confidence in local landlords and help to keep them informed about the process.

-14.0 Public Registers
+12. Public Registers

-A register of property Licences is available online and details of this can be obtained by sending a formal, written request to the Selective Licensing team.
+A register of property Licences is available online and details of this can be accessed directly from the Council's website.

-15.0 Appeals
+13. Appeals